fhdsl/capstone-sandbox/GitHub_Action_Assignment/README.md

-# ASSIGNMENT 3 Instructions: Creating a GitHub Action
+# Creating a GitHub Action -- Assignment Instructions:

 Your goal for this assignment is to build a working GitHub Action.